drb80/Electron/README.md

 # Electron
-A simple Electron.js frontend to a ToDo API
+A simple Vue Electron.js frontend to a ToDo API

 TL;DR
 ```